jadshep/react-use-more/README.md

 This hook manages a state object that can be partially updated.
 It's similar to setState in class components, but in the form of useState for functional components.
 This allows for updating only a part of the state object rather than the entire object at once.

 ### `useComplexSetter`
 This hook returns a function that updates a single field of a complex state through a single parameter.
-It works with useComplexState, useComplexStateConservative, or any other custom state hook that provides a setState function with the same interface.
+It works with useComplexState or any other custom state hook that provides a setState function with the same interface.

 ### `useComplexSetterTransformative`
 This hook functions identically to useComplexSetter, but allows for transforming the value before it's set.
 This can be useful for extracting updated values from input fields or other computations.